dustinnh/TailDeck/INSTALL_WALKTHROUGH.md

 A complete step-by-step guide to installing TailDeck from scratch.
 This guide assumes you're starting fresh with no prior configuration.

+> **One-Command Install**: For most users, the entire installation is just `./scripts/setup.sh` - the script handles everything automatically!

 ---

 ## Table of Contents